sevanetrebchenko/sevanetrebchenko.github.io/public/posts/better_cpp_syntax_highlighting.md

 ### Inserting annotations

-One of the other responsibilities of our `ASTConsumer` is inserting syntax highlighting annotations into the source code.
+One of the other responsibilities of our `ASTConsumer` is adding syntax highlighting annotations to the source code.
-An annotation follows the following structure: `[[{AnnotationType},{Tokens}]]`, where `AnnotationType` is what is used for the class name of the CSS style applied to one of more tokens `Tokens`.
+An annotation follows the structure: `[[{AnnotationType},{Tokens}]]`, where `AnnotationType` determines the CSS class applied to one or more `Tokens`.
-These annotations are inserted directly into the source code and later parsed out by the Markdown renderer.
+The annotations are embedded directly into the source code and later extracted from code blocks by a custom Markdown renderer, which applies CSS styles to transform them into styled elements.

-For example, below is a sample code snippet
+Annotations provide hints to the Markdown renderer on how to apply syntax highlighting to symbols `PrismJS` cannot accurately identify.
+For example, the following snippet demonstrates a few common C++ annotation types: `namespace-name` for namespaces, `class-name` for classes, and `function` for functions.
 ```text
 namespace [[namespace-name,math]] {
     struct [[class-name,Vector3]] {